Remove Rust Before Painting Newcastle Metal Work

 Coastal metal work tips for Newcastle

-Newcastle's salt air accelerates metal corrosion significantly.
-Properties within a few kilometres of the coast see faster rust development, especially on south and east-facing metal surfaces.
+Newcastle's salt air speeds up metal rust a lot.
+Homes within a few kilometres of the coast rust faster.
+This shows most on south and east-facing metal.

 - Inspect metal railings, gates, and fixtures annually for early rust signs